The Gate Through the Old Elm Tree

 The famous line “Perhaps this is the moment for which you have been created.”
 (Esther 4:14) appears on page 132.
 Have you ever felt that?
 Did you ever think you were being led by the Holy Spirit to do something, to talk to someone, to help someone?

 On page 133, Esther says, “Pray for me, M’Cai”.
 Prayer – so important in our lives.
-Esther knows that she needs God to help her through the Holy Spirit.
+Esther knows that she needs God with help from the Holy Spirit.
 Our relationship with God is built on prayer.
 That is how we communicate with Him.
 What does prayer mean for you?
 How do we build on our relationship with God?
 How do we pray?

 On page 154, Esther prays to God to guide her speech.
 We are told in the bible that we can call on the Holy Spirit to give us the words to say.
 We see this happening on page 158 and 159.
 Esther gets her courage and confidence from the Holy Spirit.
 We also see how this ties in to John Lewis’ words, “If you see something….. do something.”